David-Frank/AWS-Trivia-App/README.md

 The local build contains linting (or static analysis) of the code and unit tests.
 Next, I ran an integration test.

-The integration test finds the API Gateway Websocket endpoint, and it simulates a player completing a game.
-I then added a simple feature to the code.
+The integration test (The integration test uses the AWS SAM stack to find the Websocket endpoint, so the stack is passed in the AWS_SAM_STACK_NAME environment variable) finds the API Gateway Websocket endpoint, and it simulates a player completing a game.
+Then I added a simple feature to the code.
 Finally, I fixed the unit tests and committed the changes to this repository.